Crash Buffer 400 kJ (UIC)

 The INNOVA Crash Buffer 400 kJ

-The INNOVA crash buffer 400 kJ (code IST-04.00.00), developed by INNOVA Systems & Technologies and manufactured by AZOMA, stores in excess of 400 kJ per buffer, which translates into over 800 kJ per wagon end.
+The INNOVA crash buffer 400 kJ, developed and manufactured by INNOVA Systems & Technologies, stores in excess of 400 kJ per buffer, which translates into over 800 kJ per wagon end.
 Official tests have recorded an unmatched 478 kJ per buffer.

 In addition to the compulsory conditions to be met, the buffer also corresponds to: